Yang8miao/prov_navigator/README.md

 ### Generate provenance graphs

-- Execuate the command `go ./Graphbuilder` to generate separate provenance graphs and correlated log graphs from CLF results.
+- Execute the command `go ./Graphbuilder` to generate separate provenance graphs and correlated log graphs from CLF results.
 - Then, individual provenance graphs will be merged into one Hybrid Holistic Provenance Graph (HHPG).

 ### Start attack investigation

-- Execuate the command `go ./GraphSearch` to start the attack investigation.
+- Execute the command `go ./GraphSearch` to start the attack investigation.
 - The attack subgraph will be generated under the `./Graphs` folder.